1. Virtual Meeting Best Practices

-3.5 Mute yourself when your turn is over
+3.1.5.
+Mute yourself When your Turn is Over

 Out of courtesy, mute your mic until it's your turn or after your turn ends.
 Interrupting a speaker when they’re still talking is distracting at best, and at worst, annoying.
 Make sure your environment is noise-free.